jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 Pfizer performs these final steps in Kalamazoo, Michigan, where the company has an [80-building campus](https://www.pfizer.com/products/pfizer-global-supply/us-manufacturing-sites/kalamazoo).
 In Europe, the same process is performed first by Pfizer’s plant in Puurs, Belgium.
 Once combined, the vaccine is filled into the vials inside of which it will remain until just before it is injected into someone’s arm.
 In Kalamazoo, there are two filling lines, one of which reaches 600 vials per minute.
 Kalamazoo is also the location of the “freezer farm” where Pfizer stored vaccines that had been produced before the EUA was granted that allowed their distribution.

-BioNTech additionally sends vaccine for formulation and fill-and-finish to [Dermapharm](https://www.dermapharm.de)’s facility in Brehna near Leipzig, presumably mostly to serve the German demand.[^32] An additional contract with Swiss company [Siegfried](https://www.siegfried.ch) for a mid-2021 production start in Hameln, Germany, is also signed.[^33]
+BioNTech additionally sends vaccine for formulation and fill-and-finish to [Dermapharm](https://www.dermapharm.de)’s facility in Brehna near Leipzig, presumably mostly to serve the German demand.[^32] An additional contract with Swiss company [Siegfried](https://www.siegfried.ch) for a mid-2021 production start in Hameln, Germany, is also signed.[^33] BioNTech also has [its own production facilities](https://biontech.de/our-dna/locations) in Mainz and Idar-Oberstein which are, presumably, smaller than the contract manufacturers because they were built to supply clinical trials and personalized cancer vaccines.
+In September 2020 BioNTech’s acquired an active production facility (including 300 workers) from Novartis in Marburg, Germany, and announced that this would increase annual production by 750 million doses (out of a total 2 billion between Pfizer and BioNTech) starting in February 2021.[^34]

-Moderna, having no international megacorp partner like Pfizer, [outsourced these same steps](https://investors.modernatx.com/news-releases/news-release-details/moderna-provides-covid-19-vaccine-supply-update) to contract manufacturer [Catalent](https://www.catalent.com) in the US[^34] and to [Laboratorios Farmacéuticos Rovi](https://rovi.es/en/) in Spain for all non-US demand[^35].
+Moderna, having no international megacorp partner like Pfizer, [outsourced these same steps](https://investors.modernatx.com/news-releases/news-release-details/moderna-provides-covid-19-vaccine-supply-update) to contract manufacturer [Catalent](https://www.catalent.com) in the US[^35] and to [Laboratorios Farmacéuticos Rovi](https://rovi.es/en/) in Madrid, Spain, for all non-US demand[^36].
+On December 30, 2020, Moderna signed an additional deal with Sweden-headquartered [Recipharm](https://www.recipharm.com) to perform fill-and-finish at Recipharm’s [facility in Monts, France](https://www.recipharm.com/france/monts), starting in “early 2021”.[^37]

 ## Packaging

 Five 0.3mL doses of the Pfizer-BioNTech vaccine are combined into a single vial.
-News outlets report that vials are often overfilled and US and EU regulators encourage that extra doses be administered from a vial if possible.[^36][^37] 195 vials are stored on a tray and up to five trays are placed in a custom shipping box (which then holds 4,875 doses).[^38]
+News outlets report that vials are often overfilled and US and EU regulators encourage that extra doses be administered from a vial if possible.[^38][^39] 195 vials are stored on a tray and up to five trays are placed in a custom shipping box (which then holds 4,875 doses).[^40]

 Moderna’s vaccine vials hold 10 doses of 0.5mL each.
 Moderna combines 10 vials into one carton and 12 cartons into a case.
-Up to 192 cases can be stacked on one shipping pallet (which would then hold 230,400 doses).[^39]
+Up to 192 cases can be stacked on one shipping pallet (which would then hold 230,400 doses).[^41]

 ## Global Distribution